The cryptocurrency landscape has countless financial services and platforms to purchase popular currencies, such as Bitcoin, Ethereum, and Dogecoin.

 This marketplace does not have any transaction limits.
 But sellers have a limited number of coins they advertise, so they can set the maximum purchase limit when posting their crypto for sale.

 Additionally, the platform relies on sellers for its crypto holdings.
-This means that the platform’s trading volume is low compared to other exchanges, which handle millions or even billions of dollars of crypto.
+This means the platform’s trading volume is low compared to other exchanges, which handle millions or even billions of dollars of crypto.

 Moreover, the platform does not reveal its transaction fees.
 Instead, the transaction fee is included in the crypto’s price in the offer book.
 Fees can differ from bank to bank, but buyers should expect a 1% transaction fee with each purchase.